 Scabiosa seedhead/Photo: shutterstock

 During the winter, many native birds like sparrows and finches forage for seeds from ornamental grasses, just as they do in the wild.
 The plants’ brown flowerheads furnish seeds throughout the winter.
-And their dense foliage provides great shelter.
+And their dense foliage provides great shelter to wildlife.

 Dried flowers of ornamental grass/Photo: shutterstock